plecco/heroku-manager/README.md

 This will install the script in `.heroku_manager` in your home directory and source the necessary file in your `.zshrc` file.

-if using bash you'll need to add the following line to your .bashrc file:
+If using bash you'll need to add the following line to your .bashrc file:

 `source $HOME/.heroku_manager/heroku_manager.sh`